Patent Application Writing Services

-It is the research and writing of the specification, claims, and drawings (if needed) to apply for a patent.
+The second step to patenting is patent application writing.
+Patent application writing is the research and writing of the specification, claims, and drawings to apply for a patent.
 The written description must provide a complete explanation of how to make and use the invention as claimed.
 Close attention to content and proper form is essential.
 The initial submittal must be complete.
 You cannot add any new matter later unless you file a new or continuation in part application.
-Complete research and good writing before filing makes all the difference (and it can really save you big during patent prosecution).
-Hire us for confidential help with your patent application.
+We recommend you get help with your patent application from a patent agent or patent attorney.
+Complete research and good writing before filing makes all the difference, and it can really save time and money during patent prosecution.

 What are Patent Claims?

 Patent application writing includes patent claim writing.
 The claims in a patent define the subject matter of the patent.
 For example, “An apparatus comprised of these things enabling this use.”
 The claims of a patent application define the patent protection sought.
 If allowed and issued, the language of the claims determines what is patented.
 Patented claims define the scope of protection.
 Patent claim writing must be proper and must be supported by the written descriptions in the specification.

 Carson Patents® includes patent claim writing in our patent application writing patent service.
 Also, we offer amendment and claim revision patent application prosecution if needed.
 Contact us to start the steps to patent for your invention or idea.
 Confidential patent claims writing help is available.

 Patent application writing include the abstract.
 The abstract is in the form of a single paragraph of 150 words or less, under the heading “Abstract of the Disclosure.”
 It includes a description of the invention and what is new in the art to which the invention belongs.
 The abstract must be on a separate page, preferably following the claims.
 Carson Patents® writes the abstract as part of our patent writing service.
 We can also write and edit abstracts as needed to respond to office actions during patent prosecution.
 Contact us to start the steps to patent your invention or idea in a utility patent application.